Join our upcoming webinar “Deriving Business Value from LLMs and RAGs.”

 This question digs deeper than just looking up facts.
 It's about understanding new rules, how they affect different companies, and finding out what courts have said about it all.
 A simple RAG system can pull up relevant laws and cases, but it lacks the ability to connect these laws to actual business situations or analyze court decisions in depth.

-In such situations, LLM agents step in.
-When the project demands sequential reasoning, planning, and memory, LLM agents shine.
+In such situations, when the project demands sequential reasoning, planning, and memory, LLM agents come into play.

 For this question, the agent can break down its tasks into subtasks like so.
 The first subtask may be accessing legal databases to retrieve the latest laws and regulations.
 Secondly, it can establish a historical baseline of how similar issues were previously handled.
 Another subtask can be summarizing legal documents and forecasting future trends based on observed patterns.